Highpoint2000/LiveMap/README.md

 - When GPS data is received, the location is updated dynamically (GPS receiver and [GPS plugin](https://github.com/Highpoint2000/GPS) required!)

 ## History:

+### Version 2.6a (only works from web server version 1.3.5!!!)

+- Fixed problem with moving the web server

 ### Version 2.6 (only works from web server version 1.3.5!!!)